craigmbooth/nix-visualize/README.md

-# nix-dependency-visualizer
+# Nix Dependency Visualizer

-Uses the Nix package manager to visualize the dependencies of a given package
+Script that automates the generation of pretty dependency graphs from the output of ``nix-store -q --graph <package>``.

+## Command Line Options

+## Configuration Files

+## Graph Layout Algorithm